Cystic Fibrosis Foundation Mutation Analysis Program

 The JHGDDL is proud to provide patients with the advantages offered by the MAP:

-• Complete analysis of the whole CFTR gene by an expert team with over 30 years’ experience interpreting variation in CFTR.
+Complete analysis of the whole gene by a team with over 30 years’ experience interpreting variation in CFTR.

-• Previously enrolled patients with sweat chloride levels ≥40mM, clinical features of CF, and only one CF-causing variant are eligible for re-enrollment in the MAP (see re-enrollment eligibility).
-As our understanding of variant effect increases, re-analysis of sequence data may yield an answer.
+As our understanding of variant effect increases, re-analysis of CFTR sequence data may yield an answer.

-• De-identified variant data collected by MAP may be used to understand CF pathophysiology.
+De-identified variant data may be used to understand CF pathophysiology.
 Rare variants of unknown effect can be evaluated by the CFTR2 project to ascertain effect on CFTR function and response to FDA-approved CFTR modulators.

 Eligibility Guidelines